Carles Puigdemont to be freed after arrest in Sardinia | DW | 23.09.2021

 "The Ministry of Justice clarifies that it has no decision-making power when it comes to an European arrest warrant, as is now the case with Carles Puigdemont," the ministry in Rome said, adding that the case rests solely with the competent court.

-The Spanish government reacted to Puigdemont's arrest by expressing "its respect for the decisions of the Italian authorities and courts" following the arrest.
+The Spanish government reacted to Puigdemont's arrest on Thursday by expressing "its respect for the decisions of the Italian authorities and courts" following the arrest.

 "The arrest of Mr Puigdemont corresponds to an ongoing judicial procedure that applies to any EU citizen who has to answer to the courts," the Spanish government said in a statement.